xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 This attribute is applied to parameters and is only used when transitioning from Objective-C to C#.
-During those transitions the various Objective-C NSObjects parameters are wrapped into a managed representation of the object.
+During those transitions the various Objective-C `NSObject` parameters are wrapped into a managed representation of the object.

 The runtime will take a reference to the native object and